TheAwoo/BoostEconomy/README.md

 Minecraft plugin made by ItsWagPvP for BoostDevTeam (v1.0.4)

+To do list:
+- Fix the player list in the Tab Completer
+- Add /be debug (Info for the server / plugin / developer)
+- Add /be checkforupdates

 Depends with <a href="https://www.spigotmc.org/resources/vault.34315/">Vault</a>

 BoostEconomy is an economy plugin based with Vault! <- DEPENDS